-The arrow turns to a pause symbol as the animation plays.
+Have students: Teacher Notes: Click the arrow on the left to start the The arrow turns to a pause symbol as the animation demonstration. plays.
+Practice playing and pausing the demonstration.
 Students can view the demonstration as often as they need to as they work through the questions associated with the cluster.